 Augmented Reality and Virtual Reality specialists have some of the most exciting jobs in the tech industry.
-AR/VR Developers create new digital environments (or layer of new digital experiences) to quite literally invent new realities for users.
+AR/VR Developers create new digital environments (or layers of new digital experiences) quite literally to invent new realities for users.
 These Developers can design, produce and deliver games and immersive experiences, with the possibilities for new ideas and environments potentially limitless.
 These professionals can be involved in art, filming, sound, media, interactivity, editing, testing, deployment and upgrades.

 Looking for a new job in IT?
 Browse our latest tech jobs.

 International household names Nintendo, T-Mobile, Estee Lauder, LiveJournal and even Google suffered major hacks in 2020, proving no business is automatically immune to security breaches.
 Cyberattacks can cause companies millions of pounds or dollars each, in addition to the inefficiencies and brand damage created when employees and users are denied access or suffer fraud or identity theft.